-In our previous tutorials, we had covered the methods to delay sending an email in Outlook, how to add a digital signature to Outlook but we missed an important development – the Recall feature in Outlook.
-The feature recalls and replaces an email message that you sent accidentally or unintentionally.
+In our previous tutorials, we covered the methods to delay sending an email in Outlook, and how to add a digital signature to Outlook, but we missed an important development – the Recall feature in Outlook.
+The feature recalls and replaces an email message you sent accidentally or unintentionally.
 However, the feature is available only for Windows clients.
 It is available on Microsoft Outlook and Outlook 365.
-Outlook for other platforms such as Mac do not support this feature.
+Outlook for other platforms, such as Mac, does not support this feature.

-Individuals working in an organization, having an Office 365 or Microsoft Exchange email account can configure Outlook to recall and replace a message.
+Individuals working in an organization, having an Office 365 or Microsoft Exchange email account, can configure Outlook to recall and replace a message.
 The reasons for exercising this option can be many and range from an embarrassing typo to anger, only to be regretted later.
-Whatever the case is, you can undo the ‘Send’ option in Outlook 2019/2016/2013/2010.
-Here’s how to recall an email.
+Whatever the case is, you can undo the ‘Send’ option in Outlook 2021/19.
+Here’s how to recall an email in Outlook client or Outlook 365.

 How to Recall an Email in Outlook